 Stephanie Leathers has been exploring the changing Durham landscape through performance for the past seven years.
 For the 2018-2019 season, Heather Tatreau and Killian Manning are curating the expansion of SITES to the Chapel Hill/Carrboro area.
 Join us during the 2nd Friday ArtWalks at various locations around town as we explore Chapel Hill:

 SITES in Chapel Hill/Carrboro presents: A Walking Tour of UNC Monuments

-Heather Tatreau received a grant from the Orange County Arts Commission to write, choreograph, and direct a new piece to be presented in The Process Series this March.
+Heather Tatreau received a grant from the Orange County Arts Commission to write, choreograph, and direct a new production to be presented in The Process Series this spring.
 Tiny Luxuries is a dance-theater piece based upon Clarice Lispector’s 1977 novella, The Hour of the Star.
 Through the rich combination of text and movement, a visceral study of relationships and the quest for happiness emerge.
 An eccentric cast of characters construct the identity of Macabéa, a poor typist from the slums who longs to be pretty.
 Will she find her voice to contribute to her own existence before time runs out?

 This piece will be presented on March 27 and 28, 2019 at 7:30pm in Carolina Performing Arts’ new experimental performance space, CURRENT.